-- The petitioner requests annexation, rezoning to R3A upon annexation, subdivision, a conditional use for a Preliminary PUD, and deviations to increase the building height of the apartment buildings, and install six monument signs in order to develop a mix of 93 single family detached, 319 single family attached, and 290 apartment homes on the subject property. - Staff is supportive of the proposed use and layout of the subject property.
-The proposed development is compatible with the surrounding area and includes amenities that exceed Code requirements.
+- The petitioner requests annexation, rezoning to R3A upon annexation, subdivision, a conditional use for a Preliminary PUD, and deviations to increase the building height of the apartment buildings, and install six monument signs in order to develop a mix of 126 single family detached, 221 single family attached, and 290 apartment homes on the subject property. - Staff is supportive of the proposed use and layout of the subject property.
+The proposed development is compatible with the surrounding area and includes amenities which enhance the development.

-Related Files
+Related Items